Brand Names: Vimpat

 Do not stop using lacosamide suddenly or you may have increased seizures.

-Some people have thoughts about suicide while taking lacosamide.
+Some people have thoughts about suicide while using lacosamide.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

-You may feel faint while taking lacosamide.
+You may feel faint while using lacosamide.
 Call your doctor right away if you have fast or pounding heartbeats, shortness of breath, and sudden dizziness.

 What should I discuss with my healthcare provider before using lacosamide (Vimpat)?